Bulgari brothers to face trial on tax evasion charges

 Assumma said the Irish company functions normally within the group.

-In 2013, prosecutors seized assets worth more than 45 million euros (31.82 million pounds), including Bulgari's office on Rome's prestigious Via Condotti, as part of the same investigation.
+In 2013, prosecutors seized assets worth more than 45 million euros ($49.03 million), including Bulgari's office on Rome's prestigious Via Condotti, as part of the same investigation.

 The first hearing will take place on Oct.
 13, the judicial source said.